If you’d like to catch up on the earlier installments, check out Part 1 and Part 2 of 50 Favorite Film Scores. Without further ado, on with the list…

 29. THE LION IN WINTER (1968)

 The medieval side of John Barry.
 As much as I appreciate Barry’s Bond work and enjoy the lushness of his later lethargic scores, I wish he’d been given more opportunities to dig deeper into periods scores like this one.
-Featuring a crackling script by James Goldman (much better than his stage play) and two of my favorite performances—Peter O’Toole as Henry II and Katharine Hepburn as Eleanor of Aquitaine—Barry’s dark harmonies and Latin chorus give the music a heavy, monk-like atmosphere that is perfect for the live among the dysfunctional royals.
+Featuring a crackling script by James Goldman (much better than his stage play) and two of my favorite performances—Peter O’Toole as Henry II and Katharine Hepburn as Eleanor of Aquitaine—Barry’s dark harmonies and Latin chorus give the music a heavy, monk-like atmosphere that is perfect for the lives among the dysfunctional royals.
 If only all my bitter family holidays were scored like this…

 28. HAWAII (1966)